AnkitaSatpathy/MyTasks/README.md

 - View tasks by status
 - Create new tasks
 - Edit task title and description
-- Delete tasks
+- Swipe left to Delete tasks
-- Move tasks between To Do, In Progress, and Done
+- Swipe right or drag the task to move tasks between To Do to In Progress and In Progress to Done
 - Reorder tasks using drag and drop
 - Search tasks by title or description
 - Local persistence using SwiftData
 - Offline task creation, editing, moving, reordering, and deletion
 - Remote synchronization using an async service interface
-- Firestore support for remote task storage
 - Sync status indicators for pending, synced, and failed changes

 ## Task Data